 i.
 Study rooms

 j.
-East Campus Commons, The Cove, The Nest, Peter Lougheed Hall Gym, International House Studio and Meeting Room, Multipurpose Room in Nîpisîy House (except when locked or booked for an event)
+East Campus Commons, The Vault, The Nest, Peter Lougheed Hall Gym, International House Studio and Meeting Room, Multipurpose Room in Nîpisîy House (except when locked or booked for an event)

 k.
 Elevators, stairwells and entranceways